 5. Design Concept

-Before researching design ideas and coming up with a design concept, I want to make sure I really understand the essence of who the client is- what their likes and dislikes are, what their style is, how they use the space, lifestyle, etc… This is why the questionnaire is so important.
+Before researching design ideas and coming up with a design concept, I want to make sure I really understand the essence of who the client is- what his likes and dislikes are, what his style is, how the space is used, lifestyle, etc… This is why the questionnaire is so important.
 I review the client’s answers so I can think from the client’s perspective and truly understand what makes the client who he is.
-I also asked him to send me photos of bathrooms that inspire him from Houzz or Pinterest so I can get a better understanding of what aspect he likes about each photo.
+I also asked him to send me photos of bathrooms that inspire him from Houzz or Pinterest so I can get a better understanding of what aspect he likes about each bathroom design.
 After reviewing the client’s ideabooks, I start researching ideas to come up with a design concept.
-The client mentioned he wanted to replace everything and bring it up to date which includes replacing all bath fixtures and fittings, adding tile, replacing tile, lights, etc… His favorite color is blue and he loves plants and wants his bathroom to feel clean and invigorating.
+The client mentioned he wanted to replace everything and bring it up to date which includes replacing all bath fixtures and fittings, replacing tile, lights, etc… His favorite color is blue and he loves plants and wanted his bathroom to feel clean and invigorating.
 Here are before photos and a partial list of what will be replaced and/or removed.

 After coming up with a design concept, I collects samples to show the client.
 I also create a mood board to show the client a 2D visual of our vision and what his new bathroom would look like.
-If any changes are to be made, I make those changes and send the client a revised mood for his approval.
+If any changes are to be made, I make those changes and send the client a revised design for his approval.
 Below is the final mood board for the master bathroom remodel.

-I also worked with a cabinet showroom to design a custom bamboo vanity and a custom cabinet shelf and the 3D rendering really helped us visually see what it would look like!
+I also worked with a cabinet showroom to design a custom bamboo vanity and a custom cabinet shelf.
+A basic 3D rendering really helped us visually see what it would look like!

 Here are a few in progress photos during construction.

 Throughout the design process, I guided the homeowner assisting him in the design concept, drawings, selection of materials, and inspection of work to final completion.
 The newly remodeled bathroom looks much larger, brighter, and has a contemporary look and feel.
 My client and I are very pleased with the end result and we couldn’t be happier!
 It was truly a collaborative process and I enjoyed working with him to transform his bathroom into one that reflects who he is.